 NGS refers to high throughput DNA sequencing technologies that are capable of processing multiple DNA sequences in parallel.[11]
 Although platforms differ in template generation and sequence interrogation, the overall approach to NGS technologies involves shearing and immobilizing DNA template molecules onto a solid surface, which allows separation of molecules for simultaneous sequencing reactions (millions to billions) to be performed in a parallel fashion.[10,12] Thus, the major advantages of NGS technologies include the ability to sequence thousands of genes at one time, a lower cost, and the ability to detect multiple types of genomic alterations, such as insertions, deletions, copy number alterations, and rearrangements.[10]
 Limitations include the possibility that specific gene regions may be missed, turnaround time can be lengthy (although it is decreasing), and informatics support to handle massive amounts of genetic data has lagged behind the sequencing capability.
 A well-recognized bottleneck to utilizing NGS data is the lack of advanced computational infrastructure to preserve, process, and analyze the vast amount of genetic data.
 The magnitude of the variants obtained from NGS is exponential; bioinformatics approaches need to evaluate genetic variants for predicted functional consequence in disease biology.
 There is also a need for user-friendly bioinformatics pipelines to analyze and integrate genetic data to influence the scientific and medical community.[11,13]

-NGS has multiple potential clinical applications.
+NGS has multiple clinical applications.
 In oncology, the two dominant applications are: 1) the assessment of somatic alterations in tumors to inform prognosis and/or targeted therapeutics; and 2) the assessment of the germline to identify cancer risk alleles.

 There are multiple approaches to tumor testing for somatic alterations.
 With targeted multigene testing, a number of different genes can be assessed simultaneously.
 These targeted multigene tests can differ substantially in the genes that are included, and they can be tailored to individual tumor types.
 Targeted multigene testing limits the data to be analyzed and includes only known genes, which makes the interpretation more straightforward than in whole exome or whole genome techniques.
 In addition, greater depth of coverage is possible with targeted multigene testing than with WES or WGS.
 Depth of coverage refers to the number of times a nucleotide has been sequenced; a greater depth of coverage has fewer sequencing errors.
 Deep coverage also aids in differentiating sequencing errors from single nucleotide polymorphisms.